patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataConditionDTO.md

 ### NewAuthorizeEditorDataConditionDTO

-`func NewAuthorizeEditorDataConditionDTO(type_ EnumAuthorizeEditorDataConditionDTOType, conditions []AuthorizeEditorDataConditionDTO, left AuthorizeEditorDataConditionsComparandDTO, right AuthorizeEditorDataConditionsComparandDTO, comparator EnumAuthorizeEditorDataConditionsComparisonConditionDTOComparator, condition AuthorizeEditorDataConditionDTO, reference AuthorizeEditorDataReferenceObjectDTO, ) *AuthorizeEditorDataConditionDTO`
+`func NewAuthorizeEditorDataConditionDTO(type_ EnumAuthorizeEditorDataConditionDTOType, conditions []AuthorizeEditorDataConditionDTO, left AuthorizeEditorDataConditionsComparandLeftDTO, right AuthorizeEditorDataConditionsComparandRightDTO, comparator EnumAuthorizeEditorDataConditionsComparisonConditionDTOComparator, condition AuthorizeEditorDataConditionDTO, reference AuthorizeEditorDataReferenceObjectDTO, ) *AuthorizeEditorDataConditionDTO`

 NewAuthorizeEditorDataConditionDTO instantiates a new AuthorizeEditorDataConditionDTO object This constructor will assign default values to properties that have it defined,